 Since 2005, OBMEP has monitored the status and trends of summer steelhead spawning abundance and distribution within the Okanogan subbasin through a combination of redd surveys, underwater video counts, and PIT tag expansion estimates.
-In 2019, it was estimated that 473 summer steelhead (306 hatchery- and 167 natural-origin) spawned in the Okanogan subbasin, which was the second lowest recorded since data collection began in 2005 (Table 1).
-From 2005-2019, the average estimated number of steelhead spawners in the subbasin was 1,545 (geomean=1,351).
-The average number of natural-origin spawning steelhead was 289 (geomean=249).
+In 2020, it was estimated that 374 summer steelhead (114 hatchery origin and 260 natural origin) spawned in the Okanogan subbasin, which is the lowest total return since the monitoring project began in 2005 (Table 2).
+Over the past 16 years of monitoring (2005 through 2020), the average number of adult steelhead spawners in the Okanogan subbasin was 1,472

+(geomean = 1,247).
+The average number of natural-origin spawning steelhead was 287 (geomean = 250).

 The abundance of natural-origin steelhead spawning in the Okanogan River subbasin had been increasing since data collection began in 2005; unfortunately beginning in 2017 return numbers declined below the 12-year geomean and the minimum abundance threshold for ESA-recovery for natural-origin spawners (500) was not reached (Figure 2).
-Steelhead returns in 2019 were very similar to 2018 and the 5thlowest recorded since data collection began in 2005.
-The abundance of hatchery steelhead has been variable, ranging from about 300 up to nearly 3,000.
-The proportion of hatchery origin spawners (pHOS) from 2005 through 2013 averaged 0.85, but decreased to 0.72 for 2014 through 2019.
-The 16-year (2005-2019) average pHOS was higher for the mainstem Okanogan River (0.89) compared with tributaries (0.73).
+Steelhead returns in 2020 continued a similar low abundance trend seen in the past three years.
+The abundance of hatchery steelhead has been variable, ranging from a low of 114 in 2020 up to 2,768.
+The proportion of hatchery origin spawners (pHOS) from 2005 through 2013 averaged 0.85, but decreased to 0.66 for 2014 through 2019.
+The 17-year (2005-2020) average pHOS was higher for the mainstem Okanogan River (0.90) compared with tributaries (0.72).